aoulas/CellRank/README.md

 priorknowledgePathsReact<-listofoutput[[6]]
 priorknowledgeDRUGSMOA<-listofoutput[[7]]

-#Perform mapping and ranking steps you can use the output from the runBasicAnalysis() directly in the rankCells() function
+#Perform mapping and ranking steps - you can use the output from the runBasicAnalysis() directly in the rankCells() function.
 listofCellRanks<-rankCells(seuratObject,scan=scan,priorknowledgePathsKEGG,priorknowledgePathsGO,priorknowledgePathsMSIG,
 priorknowledgePathsWiki,priorknowledgePathsReact,priorknowledgeDRUGSMOA,userlabel,usercelltype,checkdrug,scenario=scenario)